greercreative/js-minicamp-homework-1/README.md

 1. Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

 	* Variables
+		- Variable contain values.
+They can be words, numbers of boolean.
+Use the keyword "var" to create and define a variable.
+Ex: var variableName = 'Value';
 	* Strings
+		- Strings are values represented in text.
+It is best to contain the string value in single quotes for examples a variable could be defined as my name. var myName = 'Greer';
 	* Functions (arguments, `return`)
+		- a Function is a block of code that executes a task when prompted
 	* `if` statements
+		- If/else statements are used to create different outcomes depending on the information provided.
 	* Boolean values (`true`, `false`)
+		- Boolean values are a type of data.
+They are usually represented by true or false.

 2. Install Node and NPM.
 NPM comes packaged with Node. https://nodejs.org/en/download/